Dinozaurs: Episodes

 Diamond Ryugu wants Dino Ramph's power, but only after the Dino Knights are slain.
 She summons a powerful Dragozaur named Dark Dragon and sends him to destroy the Dino Knights.
 Kaito and Rena are trying to find Dino Ramph before Ryugu does, and Rick tells them that a birdlike creature has been sighted, but it is a trap by Dark Dragon.
-Will the Dino Knights overcome Dark Dragon?.